 - Arizona offers a rather unique climate that can affect even expert sports enthusiasts who are unfamiliar with the effects of our "dry heat."
 Since sweat tends to evaporate quickly in these arid conditions, people often lose sight of just how much water – and salt – they're losing.
 Sports drinks can be vital under the intense Arizona sun.

 - In addition to losing excess water, sweating depletes the body's electrolytes.
 Those who sweat a lot and get crystal-like salt lines generally reap the biggest benefits from sports drinks since replenishing sodium is critical.

 Lower-intensity workouts that span several hours under the sun or during the intense heat of the summer, such as a long, easy hike or baseball tournament, can also result in a loss of water and salt.
 In these instances, a sports drink can be beneficial to ensure adequate hydration and electrolyte balance.

 Dr. Finlay says blood is salt water, almost like the ocean.
 When we sweat and lose salt water, our blood becomes diluted.
 Merely hydrating with water does little to replace lost electrolytes.
 Too little sodium in the blood can lead to a condition known as hyponatremia.

 At the end of the day, Dr. Finlay says to remember that sports drinks pack a hefty calorie punch.
-If your workout doesn't pass the recommended duration (45 minutes or longer) and intensity (moderate to high) thresholds, you won't get any benefit from a sports drink.
+If your workout doesn't pass the recommended duration (45 minutes or longer) and intensity (moderate to high) thresholds, you won't get any benefit.
 You will, however, get much more than your fair share of sugar and carbohydrates.

 Remember, to take marketed messages about sports drinks with a grain of salt.
 Calling something healthy doesn't necessarily mean it is.